piggeywig2000/forsen-minecraft/README.md

 ## How the site is hosted
 The codebase is not the most elegant, but it was fast for me to write and kept things fairly simple.

+- Uses a MySQL database to:
-- A MySQL database with a single table is used to store snapshots of the speedrun timer value at points in time (every 4 seconds).
+  - Store snapshots of the speedrun timer value at points in time (every 4 seconds).
+  - Store push notification data to know where to send notifications to.
-- The web API for fetching the speedrun times from the database is a simple Python Flask script [forsen_minecraft_time.py](forsen_minecraft_time.py).
+- The web API for fetching the speedrun times from the database and managing the notifications is a C# ASP.NET Core web app in [api/ForsenMinecraft](api/ForsenMinecraft).
-  - It is run by the Gunicorn web server to localhost only using a Linux systemd service.
+  - It is run as HTTP to localhost using a Linux systemd service.
 - Nginx is used to host the publicly facing web server.
   - It hosts the static files like the HTML, CSS, and JavaScript.
   - It acts as a reverse proxy for the web API server.